- Updated April 14, 2026

 Tips to Maximize Value on Near-Expiry Strips

-- Sell sooner: The earlier you act (even 4–5 months out), the higher the payout.
+- Sell sooner: The earlier you act (even 4–5 months out), the better eligibility.

 - Keep records: Save your order receipts and shipping confirmations for reference.